Incredible Edibles for Schools:

 Task Ideas:

-- You can read all about composting in Task 3 of your logbook.
-Why not try out our make your own wormery worksheet on our website, under "Science Experiments" here
+• You can read all about composting in Task 3 of your logbook.
+Why not try out our make your own wormery worksheet.

-- Before planting, map out where you will plant your vegetables and leave a wild space with plenty of room away from your vegetables patch to plant the wildflowers!
+• Before planting, map out where you will plant your vegetables and leave a wild space for pollinators.

 Task-4: Preparing and Cooking - Life Skills

-The best way to do this, is to involve the pupils both at home and in school!
-By giving pupils even one job - washing or helping to put the ingredients into bowls etc, sparks their interest and creates buy-in from them.
-If they are actively involved, they will naturally want to see what the end result comes out like!
+The best way to do this is to involve the pupils both at home and in school.
+By giving pupils even one job, washing or helping to put the ingredients into bowls etc, it can spark their interest and create buy-in from them.
+If they are actively involved, they will naturally want to see what the result is.

-Fear not if your school has little facilities, that is why we supply extremely simple recipes, such as fruit skewers and smoothies, so that it can be done with ease in such an environment.
+If your school has few facilities, simple recipes, such as fruit skewers and smoothies can be created with ease.

-Plus, a big part of this task is to not only complete it in school, but encourage it at home too!
-We want to bring these healthy habits home, and encourage cooking in the kitchen as a life skill, so perhaps as a homework exercise you could task pupils with making something with their family!
+A large part of this task is to not only complete it in school but encourage pupils to get involved in the kitchen at home too!
+We want to bring these healthy habits home and encourage cooking in the kitchen as a life skill.

-Take some progress photos and remember to not over water them!
+Take some progress photos and remember not to over-water them your plants.

 Task-5: Healthy Eating Week

-Now that you have made your delicious healthy meals and recipes for Task 4 - Preparing & Cooking, it's time to test yourself and try to increase your daily consumption of fruit and vegetables to complete Task 5!
+Now that you have made your delicious healthy meals and recipes for Task 4 - Preparing & Cooking, it's time to complete Task 5: Healthy Eating.

-A good place to start (and to fulfil this task!), is to download and photocopy the Incredible Edibles Healthy Eating Diary template here and have your students record the potatoes, fruit and vegetables they eat at school and at home over the course of a week.
+A good place to start (and to fulfil this task), is to download and photocopy the Incredible Edibles Healthy Eating Chart.

 While you have started with your diaries, why not take a look at the Food Pyramid PowerPoint on our website and discover topics such as:

-- Take on the 7 a day for 7 days challenge!
-Again, this is encouraging healthy habits not only in school, but at home too!
+• Take on the 7 a day for 7 days challenge!
+Again, this is encouraging healthy habits at home and at school

-- You could also learn all about the 7 Incredible Edibles on our Meet the Heroes section!
+• You could also learn all about the benefits of eating the 7 Incredible Edibles on our Meet the Heroes section!
 From Cian Carrot, to Saoirse Strawberry - pick and discuss your favourite and why!

 Did you know?
-Rich, deep colours tend to provide more nutritional value Why not check out our Eat the Rainbow Chart here and list what colours/how many of each that you eat in a day!
+Rich, deep colours tend to provide more nutritional value.
+Why not check out our Eat the Rainbow Chart and list what colours/how many of each you eat in a day!

 School Status Awards and Special Prizes